FreedomBen/breakout71/Readme.md

   - trampoline: nerfed a little bit, now all sides and top hit reduce combo

 - Quality of life
-  - Udated discord invite link that had expired
+  - Updated discord invite link that had expired
-  - Fullscreen is now a persistent option, when it's on the game will switch to fullscreen before starting
+  - Full screen is now a persistent option, when it's on the game will switch to full screen before starting
   - Added an option to always get colored coins
   - Made the "combo lost" text last 500ms instead of the pointless 150ms
-  - Added in-game help and credits, witch can be translated
+  - Added in-game help and credits, which can be translated
   - Balancing : you earn an extra perk when playing well, and a reroll when playing perfectly
   - added a prominent "donate" link after 5h of playing, and setting to hide it permanently
-  - disabled auto-release to fdroid, i'll use the web version as the testing ground first
+  - disabled auto-release to F-Droid, i'll use the web version as the testing ground first
   - added a white border around all coins, to make dark ones visible on dark bg
-  - [jaceys] Counters for coins lost, misses, and boundary bounces, as well as a timer.
+  - [jaceys] counters for coins lost, misses, and boundary bounces, as well as a timer.
   - Unlocked list : split perk and levels, added tooltips

 ## 29049575